Manchester City 8-0 Watford: If you come at the Premier League kings, you best not miss! | Goal.com

 Poor as Watford were, though, there is not a side in the Premier League who will want to fact the champions in this form.

-A message has been sent, to Liverpool, and the rest of the pretenders to City's throne.
+A message has been sent, to leaders Liverpool, and the rest of the pretenders to City's throne.